Migrate an active DNS name to Azure App Service

 Access DNS records with domain provider

-You can use Azure DNS to configure a custom DNS name for your Azure Web Apps.
+You can use Azure DNS to configure a custom DNS name for Azure App Service.
 For more information, see Use Azure DNS to provide custom domain settings for an Azure service.

 Sign in to the website of your domain provider.